vmadhuuu/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Collection of my projects which involve many machine learning algorithms.
+Collection of my projects which involve the use of machine learning models for predictive analysis.